CloudCompare/CloudCompare/README.md

 (such as the ones obtained with a laser scanner) or between a point cloud and a triangular mesh.
 It relies on an octree structure that is highly optimized for this particular use-case.
-It was also meant to deal with huge point clouds (typically more than 10 millions points, and up to 120 millions with 2 Gb of memory).
+It was also meant to deal with huge point clouds (typically more than 10 million points, and up to 120 million with 2 GB of memory).

 More on CloudCompare [here](http://en.wikipedia.org/wiki/CloudCompare)